Travelling to red countries outside the EU or Schengen area is not recommended if you have not been vaccinated.

 Yellow fever does not occur here.
 Vaccination is not necessary if you are travelling from Belgium.

-Vaccination is obligatory from the age of nine months/ one year:
+Vaccination is mandatory from the age of one year:

-- If you are departing from another country where yellow fever can occur.
+- If you are departing from another country where yellow fever can occur (see maps).

 - If you have spent more than twelve hours in transit in an airport in a country where yellow fever occurs.